Solar Billing: How Solar Panels Work With Your Electric Bill

 - Sarah Lozanova

-Your solar system powers your home during the day.
+Your solar system powers your home when the sun is out

-You may be credited for the surplus energy, depending on your local utility plan.
+You may earn credits for excess energy, depending on your utility company

 Net Metering and Solar Energy Billing

-How Net Metering Impacts Your Solar Electric Bill
+Net Metering & How Solar Panels Work With Your Electric Bill

-Your solar energy bill depends on how your utility handles solar billing and net metering.
-Different policies affect how you earn and use credits for the electricity your solar panels send to the grid.
+Your solar energy bill is directly shaped by your utility’s approach to solar billing and net metering.
+These policies determine how you’re credited for excess electricity your solar panels send to the grid—and how much you save.

 Full Retail-Rate Net Metering vs. Avoided-Cost Compensation